sensu/sensu-alpha-documentation/02-installation.md

 ## Linux - Configuration

 The example config files list all of the configurable options for each service.
+Sensu Backend requires the `state-dir` option to be set in `/etc/sensu/backend.yml`.
 Copy the example backend and agent config files to the default config paths.

 ```sh
 sudo cp /etc/sensu/backend.yml.example /etc/sensu/backend.yml